PauliusJaras/admin/README.md

 # Admin Panel For Ecommerce Website

-Simple admin panel that allows admin users to control the ecommerce website data.
+An admin panel that allows admin users to control the ecommerce website data.

 ## Description